rieckpil/custom-maven-archetypes/README.md

 You can find the latest version of each archetype as part of the badges on top of this README.
 The badges display the version with a preceding `v`, e.g. `v1.0.1` which you must remove.

-Complete example for Mac or Windows:
+Complete example for Mac or Linux:

 ```shell
 mvn archetype:generate \